 Other Quakers have followed the same path, and some, like Mary Conrow Coelho, have followed it all the way to the New Age.
 Conrow believes in evolution, the oneness of the universe, and the unity of man with God, and she traces her New Age mysticism to deep third generation Quaker roots and its inner light teaching:

 “The adults in our Quaker community spoke often of the Inner Light, the seed of God, the indwelling Christ.
 [Thomas Kelly] said, ‘It is a Light within, a dynamic center, a creative Life that presses to birth within us’” (“Of Leadings and the Inner Light: Quakerism and the New Cosmology,” http://www.thegreatstory.org/QuakerMetarelig.html).

-In this light it is not surprising to find him promoting Roman Catholic mystics who exalted their tradition and mystical revelations above the Scripture.
+In this context, it is not surprising to find him promoting Roman Catholic mystics who exalted Catholic tradition and mystical revelations above Scripture.

 Salvation Not Clear

 One thing that is glaring in its absence from Foster’s books on spiritual living is a clear biblical testimony of salvation and a clear exhortation for his readers to be born again.

 When he does mention salvation, he speaks of it in a confused manner.

 He says, for example, that reconciliation has already been achieved in Christ.